 Here at Texas Foot and Ankle Center, we take great pride in providing effective lower limb care for patients of all ages from our community—and this is especially true when it comes to the care and treatment we provide for your children!

-You want your kids to be happy and heathy, right?
+You want your kids to be happy and healthy, right?
 Well, feet play a big role in both of those.
 It’s probably easier to think about how they relate to health, but don’t discount the fact that children use their lower limbs to move around and do the things they enjoy doing.

 Now, there are several common child foot problems we see on a frequent basis, but you will likely be relieved to know that they are often successfully resolved without the need for surgical intervention.